 Students live in a newly renovated 15th century monastery that provides premium studio spaces and living quarters with historic surroundings.

 Accommodations are included in the program fee.

-The program's detailed cost sheet outlines the fees that are billed to you by UGA.
-AT UT, you will pay a study abroad administrative fee of $175, which is due according to the UT billing schedule for your study abroad term.
+AT UT, you will pay a study abroad administrative fee of $175.
+This UT fee will appear on your MyUTK account and it is due according to the UT billing schedule for your study abroad term.
 Click the One Stop calendar to review the payment schedule.